How many North Pole Marathon races have occurred?

 Yes.
-Assuming we are not by some remote chance floating over 90N when all have finished the race, we will travel by Mi-8 chopper to the exact Geographic North Pole (90N).
+For the Spring Edition, we will travel by Mi-8 chopper from the ice camp to the exact Geographic North Pole (90N).
+For the Summer Edition, the vessel will bring the group to the exact 90N.
 Remember that we are floating on the Arctic Ocean and within minutes we will have moved away from the exact North Pole!

 Will there be a threat from polar bears?

-It is unusual for a polar bear to travel that far north, though the camp operators keep weapons for such an eventuality.
-To date, no marathoner has seen a polar bear on the trip but they have appeared at the camp on other days.
+For the Spring Edition: it is unusual for a polar bear to travel that far north in April, though the camp operators keep weapons for safety reasons and to scare them away.
+To date, no marathoner has seen a polar bear in Spring Editions, but bears have appeared at the camp on other days.

 What is the weather usually like?

-It is possible that the wind chill temperature could be very cold at -30C or below.
+For Spring Edition: It is possible that the wind chill temperature could be very cold at -30C or below.
 In the 2009 and 2011 races, the temperature was -37C and -32C, respectively.
-However, it has tended to average between -25c and -30C.
-In 2002 - the first Marathon at the North Pole - the wind chill temperature was independently recorded at -60C!
-The wind chill temperature in 2015 was -41C.
+However, it has tended to average between -25C and -30C.
+The wind chill temperature in 2015 and 2017 was -41C.

 What are the underfoot conditions at the Pole?